M. Ravindran

 3. Novell, Inc v Ong Seow Pheng [1993] 3 SLR(R) 56 – This is the first copyright case in Singapore in which the High Court allowed an inquiry for additional i.e. punitive damages on the basis that there was a calculated disregard of the Plaintiff’s rights.
 In this case, a Mareva injunction and an Anton Piller order was also applied for and granted.
 In the related criminal prosecution, the infringer was further sentenced to a term of imprisonment for offences under the Copyright Act.

 Ravi has chaired the Singapore Law Society’s committee on trademarks and was also a member of the International Trade Mark Associations (INTA) Anti-counterfeiting Committee for Asia- Pacific.
 Besides speaking at international and local conferences, Ravi has also lobbied the Singapore Government and regional law enforcement agencies on intellectual property law matters on behalf of his clients.
+Ravi was also appointed to the IPOS panel of IP Adjudicators from 1 April 2022 to 31 March 2024.
+As an IP Adjudicator, Ravi heard and decided an opposition and rendered a judgment.
+The judgment may be found at: Monster Energy Company v YG Entertainment [2023] SGIPOS 14.

 Beyond IP work, Ravi has been appointed commissioner for oaths and notary public in 2004 and 2012 respectively by the Singapore Academy of Law.
-He also does pro-bono work under the Criminal Legal Aid Scheme of the Law Society by representing persons accused of offences in Singapore.